d11wtq/netaddr.js/README.md

 Attempts to create an invalid `Addr` will throw an `Error`.

+## Limitations

+Currently only IPv4 is supported, though there are plans to add IPv6 support.
+This is complicated by the fact JavaScript does not support 64-bit integers, let alone 128-bit integers.

 ## Copyright & License

 Copyright © 2015 Chris Corbyn.
 See the LICENSE file for details.